Bubbablack/Portfolio/Modeling_projects/Cross-validation-simple-linear-regression-predict-salary/README.md

 ![](https://lh3.googleusercontent.com/uNFqEiCWMAaS1a8lnQy9qK9a0JNp9iOdl0JDfBvevFu07ymwIvzYqhF7p7HGwJoPNUgnDJhu7tewfwJy1vX-M2x3LbEP6MCSJpiqvXSUT3NWcP4AJBthI95oZ162LvgKODs-e3HBAw=w2400)

-We can draw a line of best fit that is not curved , which confirms that there is a linear nomial relationship exists between years worked and salary. therefore this confirms using linear regression to model this would work.
-It is a positive and modearte association.
+ There is a linear nomial relationship between years worked and salary,We can draw a line of best fit that is not curved  therefore we can use linear regression to model this relationship.

 ### Model Evaluation
+#### OLS model summary
 ![](https://lh3.googleusercontent.com/xtfoP5pUD4nZTAIDT3NX4hcyngin9wo1KDVuaTQJ_SfTswUPp-VKHcJlRjwphT5ap6QS2rqsmTuSXBjttSosu0bQUecS-Ca6WRH1cbyAKUHSbMywZuBhVn4ut7sG4jhtP07glOOxnA=w2400)

-The null hypothesis states that there is no relationship between the two variables being studied (salary and years worked).
-It states that the results are due to chance and are not significant in that one does not affect the other.

-A p-value is a measure of the probability that an observed difference could have occurred just by random chance.
-A p-value less than 0.05 is considered strong evidence against the null hypothesis since there is less than a 5% probability that the null hypothesis is correct and the results are random.

 Years worked is a significant feature since the p value is 0 (less than .05), therefore we can reject the null hypothesis and conclude that there is a correlation between years worked and salary.

-R-squared tells us that 39% of varience in employee salaries are accounted for by number of years worked.
+39% of varience in employee salaries are accounted for by number of years worked.

-The unstandardized coefficient, tells us that for every year worked ,an employee's salary increases by about 809.3844.
+For every year worked ,we can expect an employee's salary to increas by about 809.3844.

-The 95% interval tells us that we can be 95% confident that the coeficiant or constant change in salary per year worked, lies between 703.980 and 914.789, and since the coeficeiant of our model is 809.3844, this is further confirmation on the validity of the model, and we can more confidently reject the null hypothesize.
+We can be 95% confident that the coeficiant or constant change in salary per year worked, lies between 703.980 and 914.789, and since the coeficeiant of our model is 809.3844, this is further confirmation on the validity of the model, and we can more confidently reject the null hypothesize.

+The difference between the two RMSE's is very small , less than 1.5 percent (1.3279012795801126) , therfore we can conclude that our model is not overfitting since , the test model does not perform that much diferently from the training model.

 ### conclusion
-The difference between the RMSE of the training data and that of the test data :  1.3279012795801126 The difference between the two RMSE's is very small , less than 1.5 percent , therfore we can conclude that our model is not overfitting since , the test model does not perform that much diferently from the training model.
+Although significant ,The predicting power of this model is just too low (39%), to be reliably used in any decision making proccess This would have to be a tool used in conjucture with other tools and research .

 ![](https://lh3.googleusercontent.com/Cs_wtw8s2xc12ityinLULza0PUidGn3N-KzKCYq4exrlJNRlaiBCGlMw3EIQh2w4DwMATgQ40rQEbidOd4i-8HJP2xSea-OtGdhD-WWA2Z69dyTcuyr63zIHopOO-zgAj4-iTeo_ng=w2400)

+There is an orportunity to improve the model by using multivarient linear regression as salary corelates with many other features besides years work,including these features may improve the predicting power and therefore usefulness of this model.